opulencephp/docs/orm-data-mappers.md

 * `setCacheDataMapper()`
   * Sets the instance of the sub-cache data mapper using the input cache instance
 * `setSqlDataMapper()`
-  * Sets the instance of the sub-SQL data mapper using the input connection pool instance
+  * Sets the instance of the sub-SQL data mapper using the input connection instances

 <h4 id="cached-sql-example">Example</h4>